AlterVar/rsschool-cv/cv.md

 ## Experience
 <!-- Needs to be updated -->
-Waiting for offers to gain some commercial experiense.
+Waiting for offers to gain some commercial experience.

 Pet-projects can be found here: